 - What is your required return?

-- How big of a drawdown (withdraw) can you take along the way?
+- How big of a drawdown (withdrawal) can you take along the way?

-In other words, the return that is required to keep the business or an individual investments running?
+In other words, what is the return required to keep the business or individual investments running?

-A pension fund’s cash flow is the amount of money it has available to meet its future obligations.
-This means figuring out how much money you need to make in order to support your lifestyle.
+A pension fund’s cash flow is the money it has to meet its future obligations.
+This means figuring out how much money you need to make to support your lifestyle.

 The return you can get from investing is determined by how much the asset is worth and how good you are at investing.

 These questions are straightforward and common sense.
-Even though they may be sophisticated, it can be difficult for people to answer these types of questions.
+Even though they may be sophisticated, it can be difficult for people to answer these questions.

-They are also key to one’s sustainability across a range of market and economic outcomes and have implications for how one might structure a portfolio.
+They are also crucial to sustainability across various market and economic outcomes and have implications for portfolio structuring.

-If you have a portfolio of $100,000, you will not be able to retire unless your living expenses are very low.
+If you have a portfolio of $100,000, you can only retire if your living expenses are meager.

-This means that if the returns from your investment portfolio are less than the amount you require to cover your payments, you will need to sell some of your assets to make up the difference.
+This means that if the returns from your investment portfolio are less than the amount you require to cover your payments, you must sell some of your assets to make up the difference.
 And as a consequence, the future required return rises.

-If you spend $2,000 per month, you would need a portfolio that returns 24% every year just to cover the costs without reducing the size of the portfolio.
+If you spend $2,000 per month, you would need a portfolio that returns 24% yearly to cover the costs without reducing the portfolio size.

-This kind of return on investment is not possible to achieve with liquid assets, you would need to supplement it with other forms of income.
+This kind of return on investment is only possible with liquid assets; you would need to supplement it with other forms of income.

-This is an investment that you would contribute your savings to in order to see it grow over time.
+You would contribute your savings to this investment to see it grow over time.

 An example of this would be if you are 30 years old, have $100,000 to invest, and experience a 6% annual rate of return.
-By the time you reach 70 years old, your portfolio would be worth just over $1 million.
-If you use the four percent rule, you can produce slightly over $40,000 per year.
+By reaching 70, your portfolio will be worth over $1 million.
+You can produce slightly over $40,000 annually using the four percent rule.

-If you’re trying to live off your investments, but always losing money due to bad market conditions or poor investment decisions, it’s going to be a tough struggle.
+Suppose you’re trying to live off your investments but constantly losing money due to poor market conditions or investment decisions.
+In that case, it’s going to take a lot of work.

 If this keeps happening a lot and in great quantity, the issue will become bigger and bigger.

-The exact way that each investor will approach these questions will be different, depending on what they hope to gain or avoid by investing their money.
-However, these three questions are always relevant and important to keep in mind when deciding what to do with any amount of money.
+The exact way each investor will approach these questions will differ, depending on what they hope to gain or avoid by investing their money.
+However, these three questions are always relevant and vital when deciding what to do with money.

 Here’s an example allocation following the balanced portfolio approach.
-This is more of a traditional approach to investing, and not one I personally adhere to.
+This is more of a traditional investing system and not one I adhere to.